-by Matthew Harris on November 4, 2005 in Windows
+by Matthew Harris on November 4, 2005 in Software

 Do you feel that your computer could run faster?
 Is it being held back by the endless junk piles lying around your hard drive? iolo is back once again, with their latest System Mechanic incarnation, which improves on the tried and trusted tools in the previous versions.
 Let’s see how it stands up today.

 The next example is of the fitness of my system.
 Looking at it you’d think that my drive had bad sectors or other issues but be assured, it doesn’t.
 Sys.
 Mech. wants to look at a log of Scandisk to be assured of my drives health but since there isn’t a current one it assumes that the drive has issues and tells me there are.
 How do I know that my drive is good?
 Well, this is a fresh install of windows after a full format and I have checked the disk with Scandisk during boot-time defrags via Diskeeper and there were zero bad sectors.

 If you’re a power user you won’t bother with the analyzer anyways but a normal user will find things like I’ve outlined above to be rather distressing because it paints an overall negative portrait of your systems health.